 |Autism and Faith: A Journey into Community|

-A book about including children and adults with autism in faith communities.
-This guide contains real life stories and short articles written by family members, theologians, pastors, rabbis, people with autism, and professionals.
+This booklet is about including children and adults with autism in faith communities.
+It contains real life stories and short articles written by family members, theologians, pastors, rabbis, people with autism, and professionals.

 |Autism and Your Church: Nurturing the Spiritual Growth of People with Autism Spectrum Disorder (revised & updated in 2011)|